fmaussion/fmaussion.github.io/posts/iceland_trek/00_preparation.md

 2200 kCal a day, all veggie of course.
 All time favourites include peanuts (and peanut butter), muesli, pasta/couscous, soya granules, dried fruits and all sorts of soups in powder form.

+Before leaving Skaftafell we left an approximate itinerary on the [safetravel.is](http://safetravel.is/) portal, with an estimated date of arrival.
+In case we didn't contact them before that date they would send the rescue (at least this is what they say).
+Good we didn't need to check if this system works or not!

 <figure>
     <a href="/images/blog/iceland/groedel.JPG" >